A lower bound for classical Kloosterman sums and an application: An application

 \subsection{Acknowledgements}

-The first named author acknowledges the support from Bhaskaracharya Pratisthan and IISER Pune.
-The second named author acknowledges the support of IISER Pune.
-The first and second named authors would like to thank Kaneenika Sinha for her valuable input.
-All the authors are thankful to Harish-Chandra Research Institute, Prayagraj for the hospitality while the parts of the work were carried out.
+The third-named author acknowledges the support from IISER Pune, Bhaskaracharya Pratishthana (Pune), and NISER Bhubaneswar and his work was also supported at NISER Bhubaneswar by the Department of Atomic Energy (DAE project number RIN-4001).
+The second-named author is grateful to COEP Technological University, Pune, for providing an excellent working environment.
+The second and third named authors would like to thank Kaneenika Sinha for her valuable input.
+We are thankful to the Harish-Chandra Research Institute, Prayagraj, for excellent hospitality, where the parts of the work were carried out.
+We are grateful to the anonymous referee for pointing out an error in Theorem~\ref{Main1} and consequent results.